ohmvaghela/Learn/big_data/mongoDB/mongo_coding.md

 print("Custom prompt set!
 Host:", getHostName(), "| Database:", db.getName());
 ```

-## To wirte code in another editor
+## To write code in another editor
 - use `EDITOR="vim" mongosh` to open mongo bash
 - Or add `EDITOR="vim"` in `.bashrc`